-Make sure you're clear on exactly what your instructor expects.
-Talk to him or her about any guidelines you don't understand.
+What does your instructor expect?
+Ask about any assignments you don't understand.
 Remember, your instructor wants to see you succeed!
-If you have questions or concerns, discuss it with them early.
-Maintaining good communication with your instructors throughout the semester can be one of your best resources!
+Maintaining communication with your instructors throughout the semester can be the best step you take.

-Wait too long to begin an assignment, and it may soon become overwhelming to you.
-You may not realize how much time it takes to formulate a topic, gather and read research on that topic, and write about it in a properly formatted paper.
-Note the assignment deadline and set intermediate deadlines for yourself for each step in completing your project.
-Tackling a paper in sections of two or three pages each doesn't just sound easier than writing a 15-page paper, it is easier.
-Your assignment's guidelines may differ, so check them carefully, but most research papers can be broken into the following steps:
+If you wait too long to begin an assignment, it may become overwhelming.
+You may not realize how much time it takes to formulate a topic, gather and read the research, and write about it in a properly formatted paper.
+Note the assignment deadline and set short goals for each step until you complete your project.

-3. Document each of these steps and your sources well as you go along.
-Paraphrase properly.
+4. Document each step and your sources well as you go along.

 A citation style is a set of formatting guidelines for both your in-text citations and full citations on your reference/works cited list.
 A citation style may also determine the technical aspects of your paper, such as margin width, font size, and page number placement.
-This guide was created to help you understand and follow the two most common citation styles: APA (American Psychological Association) and MLA (Modern Language Association).
-You can find these guidelines and example citations to follow under the "Citing Sources" tab for each style on the left.
+Most classes at Holy Family use one of the two most common citation styles: APA (American Psychological Association) and MLA (Modern Language Association).
+See the "Citing Sources" tab n the left.

-No student need feel as though he or she can't get by in college without cheating or plagiarizing.
+No one needs to feel as though he or she can't get by in college without cheating or plagiarizing.
 If you do not understand how to complete your assignment correctly, ask for help!
 Remember, this is a learning process, and there are many resources available to help you along the way.